Suburban multiple unit: Refurbishment

 Older SMUs have undergone progressive re-configuration to seating, lighting and hand-rail arrangements to allow easier access to the elderly, parents with prams and people with disabilities, which includes people in wheelchairs.
 Older SMUs have been refurbished to comply with the Australian Disability Discrimination Act 1992 with the 220 series having the carpet interiors replaced with hard-wearing Linoleum flooring for low maintenance cleaning, with a blue section for seating compartments separated by red tactile bumps that are situated in doorways.
 Dot-matrix displays have been added alongside new automated voice announcement systems on older SMUs (the SMU260s were delivered with them already installed).
 These systems are used to address passengers with information such as the current and next station as well as alerting passengers where to transfer for other services.

-Along with the rectification of the NGR, the government has announced that the SMU200 series will be overhauled at Maryborough extending their services into the future.
-Two units have already been completed under this scheme with new flooring and seat fabric among many cosmetic and mechanical improvements performed on the units.
+Along with the rectification of the NGR, the government has announced that the SMU200 & 220 series will be overhauled at Maryborough extending their services into the future.
+The SMU200 units have been completed with new flooring and seat fabric among many cosmetic and mechanical improvements performed on the units.
+These units are recognisable by having the door frames on the cab doors painted black (with the exception of SMU 205).

 260 series

 In 2004, eight SMU260 class units were ordered from Downer EDI Rail, Maryborough to cater for increased demand.
 They are of a similar design to the Transperth B-series train.
 The first two units entered service in August 2008.
 These were followed by an additional 14 units.
 In March 2009, an additional 20 units were ordered.
-These units are identical in design to the IMU 160 series trains with the exception of toilets and luggage racks.
-Its similar operating speed of 130 km/h to the IMU 160 makes it ideal for operating on interurban lines.
+These units are identical in design to the IMU 160 series trains with the exception of toilets and luggage racks, and the 260s and 160s are also interoperable with each other.
+It also has similar operating speed of 130 km/h to the IMU 160, making it ideal for running on interurban lines.

+Refurbishment

+Since July 2023, the SMU260s have been undergoing a major refurbishment.
+Two units, SMU262 and SMU266, have already been completed under this scheme with new vinyl flooring, better Wi-Fi, digital advertising screens and the driver B carriage having mostly sideways seating.